layrjs/layr/docs/getting-started/hello-world.md

 - A backend in charge of the data model and business logic.
 - A frontend in charge of the user interface.

 Sure, such an architecture sounds silly for a simple "Hello, World!".
-But it serves our purpose, which is to illustrate the core concepts of Liaison.
+But it serves our purpose, which is to introduce the core concepts of Liaison.

 So let's start by implementing the backend.